tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 +    "vitest": "^0.5.9",
 ```

-jsdom provides a double for the borwser's dom interface.
+jsdom provides a double for the browser's dom interface.

 ## Mocking

 Losing the browser and running using `jsdom` broke xtermjs.
-It uses fancy canvas support and jsdom provide just
+It uses fancy canvas support and jsdom provides just
 the basic interface. vitest had great mocking support.
 To mock a global package you have to add at the top of the testing suite: